-As required by the Internal Auditing Act (Texas Government Code, Section 2102.008), we have prepared the audit plan for fiscal year 2022.
+As required by the Internal Auditing Act (Texas Government Code, Section 2102.008), we have prepared the internal audit plan for fiscal years 2023 and 2024.

 We prepared a risk assessment to determine the areas in the Texas Animal Health Commission that should be considered for audit.
-Based on that risk assessment, the following areas are recommended for audit in Fiscal Year 2022:
+Based on that risk assessment, the following areas are recommended for internal audit in Fiscal Years 2023 and 2024.